cloudacademypilot/azure-ai-ml-document-processing-lab/steps/01_using_form_recognizer_studio_for_document_processing/documentation.md

     ![03-Form Recognizer Overview page](assets/signout.jpg)

-6. You will need to use the credentials provided for you to login to azure portal.
+6. Select **signin** in the upper-right corner of the form recognizer studio.
+You will need to use the credentials provided for you to login to azure portal.

     ![03-Form Recognizer Overview page](assets/signin.jpg)